Himesh-Codes/Portforlio-Ng/README.md

     # getter/setter
     - It is used to declare setter/getter by set and get keyword with same function name,ie, public get isAuthorized() , public set isAuthorized().

+    # Router Module: Route after login / auth check
+    - We can use <b<Router</b> module of the angular to redirects to different routes.
+    eg:  Usage this.router.navigate(['']) after loggedIn.

+# Route Guard
+- Command - ng generate guard dirpath/GUARDNAME
+- Used for guard the route when in some condition.
+Eg: If already loggedIn not load login page again.
+- It is somewhat same as service, but can use as the guard logic inside the each guard method.
+- In each guard method we can return a boolean which tells, app.routing.module like
+    {path: 'home', component: HomeComponent, canActivate: [AuthGuard]},
+-

+# Passing Dynamic data to a Route (via state)
+- If routed via, this.router.navigateByUrl('/dynamic', { state: { id:1 , name:'Angular' } });
+- Get data in component using, constructor(private router:Router, private activatedRoute:ActivatedRoute) {
+          console.log(this.router.getCurrentNavigation().extras.state);
+     }

+     ngOnInit() {
+          //console.log(history.state);
+          this.product=history.state;
+     }

+     constructor(private location:Location){
+          console.log(this.location.getState());
+    }

+# Passing static data to a Route (via data)
+- If static data passed through route module, { path: 'static', component: StaticComponent, data :{ id:'1', name:"Angular"}},
+- We can access via,

+    ngOnInit() {
+        this.activatedroute.data.subscribe(data => {
+            this.product=data;
+        })
+    }